Extra Set 35 Resealable Stickers for the Time-In ToolKit

 Children learn more from watching the things we do than listening to the things we say.
-The Time-In ToolKit helps us lead and guide children by example, connecting with kids playfully and nurturing their emotional intelligence.
+The

 One ToolKit is all you need for a child, family, or even an entire classroom of kids.